telerik/winforms-docs/controls/gridview/cells/merged-cells.md

 ## Merge Cells Event

 When the merge cells functionality is enabled for the RadGridView, the control exposes a __CellMerging__ event which will be triggered when two cells are going to be merged.
 This event can be used to determine when two cells can be merged or not.
 Using this event we could merge specific cells on a custom condition.
-To do that we can first subscribe to the __CellMerging__ event, handle the event by setting the __Handle__ property to true, and set the ____Result property from the event arguments to whether the incoming cells can be merged or not on some condition.
+To do that we can first subscribe to the __CellMerging__ event, handle the event by setting the __Handle__ property to true, and set the __Result__ property from the event arguments to whether the incoming cells can be merged or not based on some condition.

 In the following example, we will merge the cells in one column depending on the value in the other column: